lucky-design-org/lucky-design/docs/docs/guide/develop.md

 pnpm dev:docs
 ```

-Add the corresponding md file to introduce the component in `docs/docs/components`,synchronize update of Chinese documents in `zh-CN`
+Add the corresponding md file to introduce the component in `docs/docs/components`,synchronize update of Chinese documents in `zh`

 After finish add url to `sidebar` in `.vitepress/locales`